karayabin/universe-snapshot/planets/JVideoPlayer/README.md

 ### Default Video player compatibility

 When the **default videoplayer** was created, I was only concerned with playing .mp4 files.
-This means that the **default videoplayer** might not be able to play other file formats.
+This means that the **default videoplayer** might not be able to play other file formats (actually, I tested with .mov file and it worked).
-Here are the personal tests that I run in Chrome/Firefox:

-- .mov work
-- .avi donn't work

 Also, I was only concerned to make it work in Chrome and Firefox browsers.
 So, it might not work in other browsers.
-In particular, I used EcmaScript 6 promises, and css3 features without vendor prefixes.
+In particular, I used EcmaScript 6 promises.